A list of the most effective natural headache remedies we could find.

 Some people believe that if you get a headache from being cold, a fine cinnamon paste spread on your forehead will make you feel better.

-An infusion of marjoram leaves, drunk as a tea is a commonly used headache treatment.
+An infusion of marjoram leaves, drunk as a tea is one of the commonly used natural headache cures.
 The leaves have a slightly minty, lemony taste.
 If you don’t like it, you can also get your other half to give you a massage with marjoram oil.

 Have a good old roll in the hay!
 It’s a great stress reliever and even if it doesn’t cure your headache, at least it’ll take your mind off it for a while…